Duty of care

 If you burn your waste then you are likely to be committing an offence unless specifically exempt.
 No matter how small the amount of waste is, burning is not an acceptable way of disposing of commercial waste.
 The offence carries a fine (unlimited) and/or imprisonment.

 To dispose of waste legally you must:

 - keep your waste safe and secure so it doesn’t leak or blow away.

 - ensure the waste goes to a legal waste disposal site licensed by the Environment Agency (EA).

-The Environmental Protection Act 1990 places a duty on local authorities to investigate complaints of a statutory nuisance, which includes “smoke, fumes or gases emitted from premises so as to be prejudicial to health or a nuisance.”
+The Environmental Protection Act 1990 places a duty on local authorities to investigate complaints of a statutory nuisance.
+This includes “smoke, fumes or gases emitted from premises so as to be prejudicial to health or a nuisance.”
 This relates to both domestic and commercial premises.

 The Act also allows the public to take private action in the magistrates’ court.

 It is an offence to burn anything on industrial or trade premises that produces dark smoke.
 The offence carries a fine (unlimited).
 Further offences exist where it is found that the burning of cable has taken place for the purposes of recovering the metal.

 Some exemptions exist for permitted installations under the Pollution Prevention and Control Regulations.
 These can be found on the Environment Agency website.

 Waste exemptions for burning certain types of waste wood and plant matter in the open may apply.
 If this is the case, an exemption from environmental permitting must be registered with the Environment Agency.